keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ![Cluster Layout](/images/blog/202106_ecomp/clusters-layout.png)

-One problem we ran into was communication between compactors running inside Kubernetes with processes like the compaction-coordinator and datanodes running outside of Kubernetes in the Muchos cluster.
+One problem we ran into was communication between Compactors running inside Kubernetes with processes like the Compaction Coordinator and DataNodes running outside of Kubernetes in the Muchos cluster.
 For some insights into how these problems were overcome, checkout the comments in the [deployment spec](/images/blog/202106_ecomp/accumulo-compactor-muchos.yaml) used.